7 Types of Sliding Doors for Your Home

 They typically make a focal point for your home anywhere you place them.

 They are prevalent in rural areas, mostly made from wood, and are well-liked.
-They also come in various colors and shapes and can be installed in barns and garages.
+They come in various colors and shapes and can be installed in barns and garages.

 5. Accordion Doors